- Posted November 3, 2012 by

 ““First AME's new pastor preaches forgiveness” The Rev. J. Edgar Boyd replaces John J. Hunter, who was reassigned to San Francisco after a controversial tenure that included a sexual harassment lawsuit and federal tax investigation.” by Angel Jennings, Los Angeles Times, November 5, 2012

-“this church holds regular giveaways during the holidays and summer events food etc. beginning to see more Latinos there than blacks, then right after the backpack and food giveways...you see the Latinos holding yard sells of the same items. another issue I see here is the money black putting into the basket is the money use to support the others in the community and the blacks stay on the bottom after getting visit from democratic leaders.” by Darrell Nelson
+“this church holds regular giveaways during the holidays and summer events food etc. beginning to see more Latinos there than blacks, then right after the backpack and food giveways...you see the Latinos holding yard sells of the same items.
+Another issue I see here is the money blacks putting into the basket is the money use to support the others in the community and the blacks stay on the bottom after getting visit from democratic leaders.” by Darrell Nelson

 Indeed, Darrell Nelson, the hypocrisy of FAME and our own no good black elected leaders, kicking U.S. born blacks to the curb and beyond, while the sheer ignorance of a primarily black congregation serves and feeds Hispanic illegal aliens, etc., etc., who take full advantage of every opportunity, including the ignorance of FAME…..which explains why U.S. born blacks remain and stay at the bottom, socially, politically and/or economically.

 ………it is not racist to say that Blacks are irresponsible and dysfunctional for continuously making heroes out of misfits such as well-known poverty pimps and jackleg preachers or hypocrites such as:

 YouTube: "My Problem with the Black Church"Uploaded by SpadeProject on Mar 23, 2008